bloominstituteoftechnology/Sprint-Challenge-DOM-Javascript/ANSWERS.md

 What is a Constructor?

-A constructor is a function that holds a reusable script that can be used to make an object.
+A constructor is a function that holds a reusable script that can be used to make an object of a particular type.
+Each object of that type will share properties and methods.

+You can also create similar objects by creating a class that extends on a constructor.